shimaore/huge-play/middleware/client/setup.coffee.md

 Session Context
 ---------------

-* session.context (string) The original Sofia Context for this (ingress, client-side) call.
+* session.context (string) The original Sofia Context for this (ingress) call.
-The channel-context is set (for calls originating from sofia-sip) by the `context` parameter of the Sofia instance that carries the A leg.

 For calls originating internally, module `exultant-songs` will use the `origination_context` variable.
 We load it first because otherwise the `Channel-Context` value (`default`) set by originate will take precedence.

       @session.context ?= @req.variable 'origination_context'

+The channel-context is set (for calls originating from sofia-sip) by the `context` parameter of the Sofia instance that carries the A leg.

       @session.context ?= @data['Channel-Context']

       unless m = @session.context?.match /^(\S+)-(ingress|egress|transfer|handled)(?:-(\S+))?$/
-        @debug.dev 'Ignoring malformed context', @session.context
+        @debug.dev 'Malformed context', @session.context
         return @respond '500 Malformed context'

       @session.profile = m[1]